oracle-livelabs/security/oci-kms/encrypt-resources/encrypt-resources.md

   ![Pre-Authenticated Request URL](./images/par-created.png "Pre-Authenticated Request URL")

 9. To check you have visibility into the file in your bucket, open another browser and go to the URL you copied previoulsy.
-The file should be automatically downloaded.
-You have already permissions to donwload and see the file as you have access to your encryption keys created in OCI from CTM.
+The file should be automatically downloaded and you will be able to open it with Microsoft Excel and look at the content : it's decrypted.
+A job well done!

 ## Task 3: Create an Autonomous Database with your own encryption keys